Grifone75/kambi_api/readme.md

 This choice ensures that requests can be accepted and processed concurrently and results are returned as soon as they are ready.

+Quart has two running modes :
+* for development one can simply use app.run(),
-Quart has two running modes, app.run() is a method for development, whilst in production it runs being served by a ASGI web server (Hypercorn) which is distributed with Quart.
+* in production it is optimal to serve the app through a ASGI web server - in the specific case **Hypercorn** which is distributed with Quart.

 This second mode is the one implemented in the app.

+## Custom HTTP status codes
+I used the web framework's native methods to return specific codes for various errors

+ - 400  - if the API keys used are not syntactically correct
+ - 403 - if the external application encountered a problem (usually originated by a file not found or not accessible
+ - 404 - for uncorrect routes
+ - 405 - to signal that the API has been called with a GET method in place of a POST
+ - 500 - for generic server errors

+All HTTP errors will be returned also in the JSON body as specified in the API structure.

 ## Termination